2020 Women's Euro Winners Cup

 The 2020 Women's Euro Winners Cup was the fifth edition of the Women's Euro Winners Cup (WEWC), an annual continental beach soccer tournament for women's top-division European clubs.
 The championship is the sport's version of the UEFA Women's Champions League in association football.

 Organised by Beach Soccer Worldwide (BSWW), the tournament was held in Nazaré, Portugal, in tandem with the larger men's edition.

 The competition was supposed to take place from late May to early June.
 However, on 1 May, all BSWW tournaments were suspended until September because of safety concerns surrounding the COVID-19 pandemic.
 BSWW rescheduled the competition for 9–13 September.
-However, due to persisting travel restrictions and health worries deterring clubs from travelling, the pandemic caused the competition to happen on a much smaller scale this year than in recent, with just five clubs entering.
+However, due to persisting travel restrictions and health worries deterring clubs from travelling, the pandemic caused the competition to happen on a much smaller scale than previous years, with just five clubs entering.

 The competition was played in a round robin format, involving one group of all five teams.
 At its conclusion, the team with the most points was crowned champions.

 AIS Playas de San Javier of Spain were the defending champions, but chose not to enter because of the COVID-19 pandemic.
 Ukrainian side Mriya 2006 won the competition on their debut, finishing ahead of Cáceres based on their head-to-head result after both clubs finished with the same points.

 Teams

 Qualification

-Initially, entry requirements were as last year.
+Initially, entry requirements for the tournament were the same as last year.
 To enter, a club needed to be the champions of their country's most recent national championship.

-But due to the effect of the COVID-19 pandemic on the competition, many eligible clubs were unable/did not want to participate due to travel restrictions and quarantine measures upon their repatriation.
+But due to the effect of the COVID-19 pandemic on the competition, many eligible clubs were unable or unwilling to participate due to travel restrictions and quarantine measures upon their repatriation.

 Thus, the original rules regarding qualification were subsequently abandoned.
 Entry restrictions were relaxed: the event was opened up to simply any European club that wished to participate.